 Oznaşr (Uzbek State Publishing)

-Ѳznaşr (Uzbek State Publishing) was a publishing house formed around 1924 in the Uzbek Soviet Socialist Republic.
-Its main offices were in Samarkand and Tashkent.
-Prior to the October Revolution of 1917, few printing presses and lithography studios existed in Uzbekistan and the majority of them tended to only serve the Imperial Russian administration.
-In 1920, the Turkestan State Publishing House (the first publisher in the so-called "Soviet East") started developing operations across Central Asia. Ѳznaşr became one of its branch houses during that early period of Soviet administration in Uzbekistan. Ѳznaşr specialized in socio-economic, social and political literature.
-In 1964 the house was renamed Uzbekistan Publishing House. Ѳznaşr is also recognized as Uzdavnashr and as Uzgosizdat in Russian language.
+Ѳznaşr (Uzbek State Publishing) was formed around 1924 in the Uzbek Soviet Socialist Republic.
+Its main offices were located in Samarkand and in Tashkent.
+Prior to the October Revolution of 1917, there were few printing presses and lithography studios in Uzbekistan, and the few that existed tended to serve the Imperial Russian administration.
+In 1920, the Turkestan State Publishing House (likely the first publisher in the "Soviet East") developed operations across Central Asia. Ѳznaşr was specifically created as the state publisher’s Uzbekistan branch. Ѳznaşr chiefly disseminated socio-economic and political literature.
+In addition, Ѳznaşr was known as Uzdavnashr (Uzbek State Publishing).
+In 1964, the entity was renamed Uzbekistan State Publishing (Uzgosizdat in Russian language).

 Edgar, A. L. (2006).
 Tribal nation: The making of Soviet Turkmenistan.
 Princeton: Princeton Univ.
 Press